Common Errors on Financial Aid Applications

 - Answer "yes" to questions that inquire about your interest in different types of aid.
 This will not obligate you to accept any aid that is offered to you, but if you say "no," we will not offer that type of aid to you.

 - Remember to count yourself as one of the people in your household who will be a college student in the award year.
 However, you may not count either of your parents as "number in college" even though they are included in the "number in household".
+Please note, number of college will be removed beginning in the 2024-2025 aid year.

 - If your parents are divorced or separated, the parent with whom you lived the most during the past year is the parent who should fill out the FAFSA.
 If this parent has remarried, your stepparent must report his/her income and assets on the FAFSA, even if they were not married during the previous year.
 Prenuptial agreements are not recognized.